The power of social proof for your online marketing strategy

 Use celebrity endorsement when showing your product

 George Clooney drinking his Nespresso, Michael Jordan wearing his Nike shoes and Kate Moss putting on her Rimmel lipstick.
 Adding a familiar face to your page can have tremendous effects on your sales.
 We want to do what others do, but if George does it, we want to do it even more!

 Show your existing clients by displaying their logos in a fun way

 Create your own infinite client logo carousel that displays your satisfied customers in a fresh, modern way.
 It’s also possible to let a specific client (e.g. a CEO) write a little review with their picture, to make it more personal.

-Add a best sellers page when showing favourite choices
+Add a best sellers page when showing popular choices